sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 * [CORe50 Dataset](https://vlomonaco.github.io/core50/)
 	* The dataset we use.
 * [CVPR clvision challenge](https://github.com/vlomonaco/cvpr_clvision_challenge)
 	* The starting point for the code we developed.
 This includes the the loader for the CORe50 Dataset.
-Also,
+Also, included is

 ... list colab continual learning example GitHub link...

 ... list link to competition with starter kit used as foundation for project...
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODE1OTI0Nzg2LDMxNzA2MTA3OSwxMTUwNz
+eyJoaXN0b3J5IjpbMTA5NTg1MjcwNCwzMTcwNjEwNzksMTE1MD
-g3NDYsLTEwOTQ1MTY0M119
+c4NzQ2LC0xMDk0NTE2NDNdfQ==
 -->